Praveenterax/Traffic-sign-Detection-Recognition-Matlab-RandomForest/README.md

 2. make necessary changes such as path directory, cell size and image size
 3. The hog features will be saved inorder to avoid running the same code again (you cab choose not to save if available in work shop, in that case comment "clear all" in "Training_and_Model_Accuracy")
 4. Run Training_and_Model_Accuracy file to train the model
-5. Change the number of trees as per needed (usually trail and error basis, while doing this run comment out save command of classifier)
+5. Change the number of trees as per needed (usually trail and error basis, while doing this run comment out save command of classifier i.e. line 26)
 6. It takes sometime to save the classifier and extracted Hog features
-7.
+7. Now move all the files in masks folder to the current working folder
+8. Run main_function file to complete the process
+9. Read the code files inorder to change them according to your necessity
+10. Have Fun!